GrinonBarrett/Taksidos/Core Rules/6=Character Creation/Classes/Ranger.md

 **Construct**.
 * Your attacks against constructs and objects gain a bonus equal to your heroism for the purpose of inflicting a critical hit.
-* Attacks against you by constructs and otherwise unliving objects (such as traps) have a -2 penalty againbst you.
+* Attacks against you by constructs and otherwise unliving objects (such as traps) have a -2 penalty against you.

 **Drakomadiae**.
 * You learn up to two spells whose total minimum tier is no greater than 4.